The best carbon fiber tripods: get solid support for your camera while easing the load for the journey

 As you might imagine, this gives you loads of shooting flexibility, and while setting up the tripod at its maximum height is quite a physical challenge, it can be really useful in fields like architectural photography.

-Of course, all that carbon fibre doesn't come cheap.
-This is only a tripod you'll really buy if you absolutely need what it's offering.
+Of course, all that carbon fiber doesn't come cheap.
+This is only a tripod you'll consider buying if you absolutely need to shoot at the extremely lofty heights on offer.
 However, if that's the case, you'll find the Gitzo GT5563GS to be a highly dependable workhorse tripod.

-Read more: Gitzo GT5563GS Systematic Series 5 Carbon Fiber Tripod review
+Read our full Gitzo GT5563GS Systematic Series 5 Carbon Fiber Tripod review

 Aluminum vs Carbon Fiber

-A composite material, strings of carbon atoms are set in a plastic resin, and have a very high strength-to-weight ratio, meaning that tripods made from the material are much lighter to carry.
+Carbon fiber in a composite material in which strings of carbon atoms are set in a plastic resin, and have a very high strength-to-weight ratio, meaning that tripods made from the material are much lighter to carry.
 However, while tougher than aluminum, if it suffers from a sudden impact its greater rigidity means it’s prone to cracking or shattering – in cold weather or when dropped onto a hard surface.
 So carbon fiber tripods need to be used with more care than aluminum ones.

 Metal is a better thermal conductor than carbon fiber – which is bad news in cold weather as aluminum tripods will be incredibly cold to the touch – too cold to handle without gloves.
 Carbon fiber tripods are warmer to the touch, which landscape photographers will appreciate.
 Many aluminum tripods have a foam covering on a top leg section, but this further adds to the bulk, and you’ll still need gloves to set up the tripod.